leonardopangaio/git4nondev/README.md

 An easier way to just list the commits of a repository is using `git log --oneline`.

-One example of flter parameter can be `--author="Author Name"`.
+One example of filter parameter can be `--author="Author Name"`.

 Another simplified way to show the log is `git shortlog` command, that will show the repository authors, the amount of commits by author and the commits itself.
 Or if it's just needed to know the amount of commits by author, can be used `git shortlog -sn` command.